Veganism is not a sacrifice, it is a joy. – Gary L Francione

 GO TO A VEGAN FAIR

 There are many festivals and markets throughout the year – Live A Better Life, Baltic Market Vegan Market and more. for very good reason.
 The events are centred around providing visitors with tasty food and drinks, teaching everyone more about healthy and ethical lifestyle options, and having a great time throughout.
 They plan to be the perfect balance of educational and delicious, two important variables we look at before venturing to a fair.
 They’re quite regular and on all over the city.

-Maray – a restaurant that needs no introductions, have been doing some pretty crazy things with a cauliflower.
-Cast your mind back to a time where your parents would have to mask a piece of cauliflower as some sort of automobile just to get it into your mouth and then immediately stop as that cauliflower insults this one.
-It’s roasted in secret spices and then drenched in harissa, yoghurt, pomegranate and toasted almonds.
-Most of their menu is vegan friendly, it’s definitely worth checking out.
+Maray – a restaurant that needs no introductions, have been doing some pretty crazy things with veg over the years.
+Cast your mind back to a time where your parents would have to mask veg as some sort of automobile just to get it into your mouth.
+A good chunk of their menu is vegan friendly, it’s definitely worth checking out.

 Eat Your Greens

 It’s all about that fresh fruit and veg.
 Luckily for you there’s a few places you can stock up.
 We love Adam’s Apple on Allerton Road, Matta’s on Bold Street, Windmill Wholefoods on Aigburth Road, Root 22 in Garston Village and the markets on London Road.